 I have also completed a twelve-month Fellowship in Glaucoma at Sydney Eye Hospital.

-I am a member of the Royal Australian and New Zealand College of Ophthalmologists, as well as the Australasian Society of Cataract and Refractive Surgeons, the International Society for Laser Cataract Surgery, and the Australian and New Zealand Glaucoma Interest Group.
+I am a member of the Royal Australian and New Zealand College of Ophthalmologists, as well as the Australasian Society of Cataract and Refractive Surgeons.

-I am an experienced cataract, glaucoma and pterygium surgeon, performing hundreds of operations per year.
+I am a very experienced cataract surgeon, and currently one of Australia’s highest volume cataract surgeons.
 I have also performed thousands of intravitreal injections, for the treatment of macula diseases.
+I am proficient in pterygium and glaucoma surgery.

-I enjoy teaching, and am a Visiting Medical Officer at Royal Prince Alfred Hospital where I help to train the next generation of ophthalmologists.
+I enjoy teaching, and am the Head of the Ophthalmology Department at Royal Prince Alfred Hospital, where we help to train the next generation of ophthalmologists.

 I come from a family of doctors, with both of my parents working as GPs in Sydney for over forty years.
 My wife is a GP also, working in Cammeray.
 Socially, I love spending time with my young family, and watching the mighty Wests Tigers.